ekamperi/ekamperi.github.io/_posts/2019-10-19-norms-in-machine-learning.md

 $$\underbrace{\|\alpha v+(1-\alpha)w\| \le \|\alpha v\|+\|(1-\alpha)w\|}_\text{triangle inequality} = \underbrace{\alpha\|v\|}_\text{scalability}+(1- \alpha)\|w\|$$

 So, by using a cost function that happens to be the norm of a vector space, we end up with a convex optimization function that behaves very well.
 Also, adding a penalty term from, say, $$\ell_p$$ norm *preserves* the convexity of the cost function (assuming it was convex before, obviously).
-Because the sum of two convex functions, is also a convex function.
+Because the sum of two convex functions is also a convex function.